Oct. 15, 2017 / Updated by Bessie Shaw to Windows 10

 If the methods above don’t work, then the system restore is the last but the useful solutions for you to resolve the unidentified network on your Windows 10 Creators Update computer.
 For more details about the system restore, see How to Use System Restore to Fix Windows 10 Issues.

-Hope this article is helpful to fix the network issue occurring after the Windows 10 Creators Updates.
+Hope this article is helpful to fix the network issue occurring after the Windows 10 Fall Creators Update/Creators Update.
 You can comment below or click the LEFT MENU on this page if you have any questions or suggestions on the “Unidentified network” or “no Internet access” or other Windows 10-related issues.

 |Free Download||Free Download|